mftb0/cbxv/README.md

     - Arch and Fedora   - gtk3
     - Debian and Ubuntu - libgtk-3-0

+- Mac - Like Linux you must have Gtk3 installed.
+This is less common than Linux but faily straightforward.
+Install <a href="https://brew.sh">Homebrew</a> and run:

+    brew install pkg-config gtk+3 adwaita-icon-theme

-- Windows and Mac - Everything that you need is in the archive available under the releases section.
+- Windows - Everything that you need is in the archive available under the releases section.

 ## Installation
 -   Linux - Download the Linux build from the release area and unarchive it.